 Second, publishing a wide variety of blog posts has provided a great opportunity to learn about the craft of writing – from the process of inspiration, to the need for ruthless deletion, to the endless quest for the right word.
 I can’t promise It Gets Better, but I’ll keep trying.

 Finally, posting (ir)regularly on this blog has provided a framework for my personal research and reading, as well as for my other writing projects.
-Material from some blog posts already shows up in another form in the manuscript for my book Running with Chainsaws: Tales of Sex, Religion, and Mental Illness.
+Material from some blog posts already shows up in another form in the manuscript for my memoir Plague Journal: Religion, Sex, and Mental Illness.
 Together with all the really juicy stories I’ve been saving for the book.

 In addition to reading my novel-length blog output, last week I also finished Tina Brown’s dishy Vanity Fair Diaries.